sinelaw/temper/README.md

 Every process run by Temper is tracked for file system activity.
 If the process tries to read some file, Temper will record it as a dependency (or "input") of the current target file.
-Inputs themselves can be targets (such as auto-generated code), in which case Temper will first build the input before allowing the running process to actuall read it.
+Inputs themselves can be targets (such as auto-generated code), in which case Temper will first build the input before allowing the running process to actually read it.
 In other words, Temper satisfies auto-generated build requirements on demand.

-The file system hook comunicates with an arbitrary server.
+The file system hook communicates with an arbitrary server.
 The API of the file system hook is:

 - Run a process
 - Whenever the process tries to access a file, make a call to the server describing the access.